-During the course NURS 928 Dissertation Development I, students develop a one-page description of the proposed dissertation topic.
-The written dissertation topic description should include the dissertation research significance, objectives, research questions, and preliminary methods to be employed.
-The topic and proposed committee members are submitted to the PhD Chairperson for approval using the Dissertation Topic - Committee Chair Selection Form (see Appendix D).
-The Dissertation Committee Form (Appendix E) must be signed by all members of the dissertation committee and the PhD Chairperson.
-If a student finds it necessary to change their dissertation committee chairperson, they must first consult with the Chairperson of the Doctor of Philosophy in Nursing Department.
-If a committee member becomes unavailable to continue serving on the committee, an alternate may be substituted subject to approval by the Committee Chair and Chairperson of the Doctor of Philosophy in Nursing Department.
+During semester I in the program, students must identify their proposed dissertation topic.
+The topic and proposed committee members are submitted to the PhD Chairperson for approval using the Dissertation Topic - Committee Chair Selection Form (see Appendix C).
+The Dissertation Committee Form (see Appendix B) must be signed by all members of the dissertation committee and the PhD chairperson.
+If a student finds it necessary to change their dissertation committee chair, they must first consult with the chairperson of the PhD in Nursing Department.
+If a committee member becomes unavailable to continue serving on the committee, an alternate may be substituted subject to approval by the committee chair and chairperson of the PhD in Nursing Department.